NLP · research engineering · multilingual systems

 Alberto Muñoz-Ortiz

-I am a final-year PhD student in Natural Language Processing at the LyS group at Universidade da Coruña, based in Lausanne, Switzerland.
-My thesis defense is expected in Q2 2026.
+I hold a PhD in Computer Science from the LyS group at Universidade da Coruña, with a thesis on Natural Language Processing.
+Based in Lausanne, Switzerland.

 Expertise